decentraland/documentation/content/creator/wearables-and-emotes/wearables/linked-wearables.md

 ## Costs

-Converting your NFTs into Linked Wearables has a price depending on the type of Linked Wearable Collection you chose to build:
+Creating Linked Wearables has a cost depending on the type of Linked Wearable Collection you chose to build:

 1. **Standard**: each published wearable costs the same as a regular wearable.
 2. **Programmatic**: a fixed fee, payed once for all the wearables you'll be publishing.